09 January 2020

 Given the CRM's ability to store data, the opportunity to collect source-of-lead information (tracking data) should not be squandered.

-A powerful CRM system will enable you to generate reports that identify where leads are coming from, and in a fully integrated marketing system, will also tell you what it cost to generate each lead and how much profit/revenue each lead generated.
+A powerful CRM system will generate reports that identify where leads are coming from, and in a fully integrated marketing system, will also tell you what it cost to generate each lead and how much profit/revenue each lead generated.

 Very few companies have this reporting capability, and the few that do are usually kidding themselves that it is accurate.
 Still, it's worth aspiring to.